Board Member Spotlight

 Where did you grow up?

 What made you want to become an engineer?
-If you had to choose a different career what would it be?

 What college(s) did you attend?
 Can you list your degrees, any honors, and involvement in engineering organizations during school?